 What records do you need to keep?

 Whichever method you choose, it’s really important to keep an accurate record of all the expenses you incur while working from home in whatever way works best for you.
-Some, use software to store these records, which could help to organise information for tax purposes.
-But again, totally up to your discretion.
+You could choose to use software or a spreadsheet to store these records, which could help to organise information for tax purposes.
+This is up to your discretion.

-You can’t claim the cost of coffee, tea, milk and other general household items your employer may otherwise have provided at work while you are working from home, and only if you usually work from home, can you claim the cost of cleaning a dedicated work area.
+You can’t claim the cost of coffee, tea, milk and other general household items your employer may otherwise have provided at work while you are working from home.
+You can only claim the cost of cleaning a dedicated work area if you usually work from home.
 It’s a good idea to check with an accountant or registered tax agent if you are unsure on what you can and cannot claim as tax deductions in the 2019/20 financial year.

 Tax time can be complex, so it’s a good idea to talk to your tax adviser to ensure you’re claiming all the correct tax deductions.
 The ATO has information on expenses you can claim and it’s worth checking this resource before you file your tax return.

 This information is current as at 15 October 2020.